 Target date for compliance is May 01, 2014

-Residence of the foothill and mountain areas of Fresno County must be in compliance with our Defensible Space 100 foot clearance program.
+Residents of the foothill and mountain areas of Fresno County must be in compliance with our Defensible Space 100 foot Clearance Program.
 This includes the removal of flammable grasses, and reduction of brush and trees within 100 feet of structures, or to the property line.
 Also included is a 10 foot clearance around propane tanks and removing wood piles away from any structure.
 Have a visible posted address preferable reflective on the entrance to your property.
 Have your roof clear of leaves and pine needles.
 Have your driveways clear enough for emergency equipment 15 feet wide and 15 feet high.

 We also encourage everyone to be safe when using motorized equipment to work on your clearance.
 Work early in the day during cooler temperatures and higher humidity’s.
 All motorized equipment should have spark arresters.
 Many fires are started each year by people doing the “Right Thing the Wrong way”.

 When burning piles for hazard reduction you must have a valid permit and have a control line to mineral soil around all piles to prevent fire spread.
 If you allow a fire to escape your control you may be liable for all expenses and damages.

 Additional information on these programs and more is available at www.readyforwildfire.org